Marie Brema

-Marie Brema (28 February 1856 – 22 March 1925) was a British mezzo-soprano active in concert, operatic and oratorio roles during the last decade of the 19th and the first decade of the 20th centuries.
+Marie Brema (28 February 1856 – 22 March 1925) was a British dramatic mezzo-soprano active in concert, operatic and oratorio roles during the last decade of the 19th and the first decade of the 20th centuries.
 She was the first British singer to appear at the Bayreuth Festspielhaus.

 Origins and training

 Marie Brema was born Marie Agnes Fehrmann (also known as Minnie Fehrmann) in Liverpool of a German father Diederich Fehrmann (from Bremen) and an American mother, Cora Wooster Javis.
-She was brought up among people who enjoyed music and drama, but took no professional interest in music until her marriage in 1874 to Arthur Frederick Braun.
+She was brought up among people who enjoyed music and drama, but took no professional interest in music until her marriage in 1874 to Arthur Frederick Braun, a cotton merchant of German origins.

 She was encouraged to undergo vocal training, which she did, but it was several years more (after 3 months of study with George Henschel) that she first appeared before the public, singing Schubert's Ganymed in a popular concert.
 She was so admired that she continued training under other teachers and made further concert appearances.
 Her stage debut was in 1891 at Oxford as Adriana Lecouvreur.